ANDALUCÍA - MÁLAGA - ESTEPONA - LAS GITANILLAS - SEAFOOD

 ANDALUCÍA - MÁLAGA - PEDREGALEJO - MARISQUERÍA FREIDURÍA SALVADOR Y LUCAS

-MARISQUERÍA FREIDURÍA SALVADOR Y LUCAS We are still in the little fishing village of Pedregalejo, and this time, we headed to Marisquería Freiduría Salvador y Lucas.
-Again, the restaurant is on the road running parallel to the paseo and the beach, which is home to many more restaurants.
+MARISQUERÍA FREIDURÍA SALVADOR Y LUCAS We are still in the charming fishing village of Pedregalejo, and this time, we headed to Marisquería Freiduría Salvador y Lucas.
+This delightful restaurant sits on the road that runs parallel to the paseo and the beach, surrounded by many other eateries.
 The food is spectacular, a real spectacle.
 Nothing, absolutely nothing, of what you order will be tasteless or past its best.
-They always use the correct frying oil (not always the case elsew
+They always use the correct frying oil (not always the case

 ANDALUCÍA - MÁLAGA - A JANUARY TAPAS BAR CRAWL IN MARBELLA